 Rebecca Reeves, Indiana Department of Education

 Rebecca is the Outreach Coordinator in Region 2 servicing all schools in southeastern Indiana.
-Rebecca recently moved from Indianapolis to Jeffersonville with her husband and five year old twins.
 She earned a BS in Early Childhood Education and a MS in Administrative Leadership and Curriculum and Instruction from the University of Wisconsin.
-She was a classroom teacher for nine years at the Academy of Accelerated Learning in Milwaukee, Wisconsin, where she facilitated the implementation of the International Baccalaureate Primary Years Program in her elementary school.
-Upon moving to Indianapolis, she became the International Baccalaureate Primary Years Program Coordinator and Media Specialist for Greenbriar Elementary in MSD Washington Township where she led the staff and students through the PYP authorization.
-Rebecca is excited about "making things happen" in southeastern Indiana schools!
+She was a classroom teacher for nine years in Milwaukee, Wisconsin, where she facilitated the implementation of the International Baccalaureate (IB) Primary Years Program (PYP) in her school.
+In Indianapolis, she was the International Baccalaureate Primary Years Program Coordinator and Media Specialist in MSD Washington Township where she led the staff and students through the IB PYP authorization.
+As an Outreach Coordinator, Rebecca mainly works with Focus and Priority schools, supporting their turnaround efforts by providing resources and guidance.

 Dr. Reingold earned his B.A. in Sociology and Social Welfare at University of Wisconsin and his M.A and Ph.D. in Sociology at the University of Chicago.
-Professor Reingold is Associate Dean for the School of Public and Environmental Affairs (SPEA) on the Bloomington campus and the chairman of the Indiana Commission on Community Service & Volunteerism.
+Professor Reingold is the Justin S. Morrill Dean for the College of Liberal Arts on the West Lafayette campus and the chairman of the Indiana Commission on Community Service & Volunteerism.
 His primary teaching and acclaimed research focuses on urban poverty, social policy, low-income housing policy, civil society, and government performance.
 He was also the Director of the Office of Research & Policy Development and U.S. Corporation for National & Community Service.
-Bio available at: http://www.indiana.edu/~spea/faculty/reingold-david.shtml

 Stefonie Sebastian, National FFA Organization, Indianapolis